 As productive members of a democracy, our students must accept the responsibility of making important decisions.
 Critical-thinking skills promote responsible action in one's personal and professional life.
 Critical thinking requires the ability to identify problems, research and evaluate alternative solutions and implement decisions.
-Because of our society's reliance on technology, an ability to solve problems and use math is crucial for success in the professional world and for evaluating matters of national and global importance.
+An ability to solve problems and use math and contemporary technology is crucial for success in the professional world and for evaluating matters of national and global importance.